vanhiepdam/resola/README.md

 account/password: admin/admin
 ```

-### API Documentation
-After deploying successfully, you can access the API documentation at [http://localhost:8000/api-doc](http://localhost:8000/api-doc)

-1. List files
-- Endpoint: GET `/api/v1/files`
-- Description: List all files in the system that were uploaded by the current user

-2. Upload a file
-- Endpoint: POST `/api/v1/files`
-- Upload file to a specific resource and upload to S3.
-System will validate if user is in the same tenant with the resource or not.
-If not, raise HTTP 403 error

-4. Retrieve a file
-- Endpoint: GET `/api/v1/files/{file_id}`
-- Description: Retrieve a file by its id.
-If the file does not exist or was not uploaded by the current user, raise HTTP 404 error

-5. Delete a file
-- Endpoint: DELETE `/api/v1/files/{file_id}`
-- Description: Delete a file by its id.
-If the file does not exist or was not uploaded by the current user, raise HTTP 404 error.
-System will also remove the file associated with the file in S3

 ### Deployment
 This project was set up to be deployed on an AWS EC2 instance using Docker and Docker Compose.